tcwilkinson/caa2015/ideas.md

 Good morning, my name is Néhémie, I am a PhD student in Near Eastern Archaeology.
 I am working on the Bronze Age Capital of the Hittite, Hattusa, in Central Anatolia Turkey - So far for the self-promotion.
 In my talk, I am going to explore the ways FS influence the practicies of reuse and mixing of knowledge in archaeology.
 I will focus on some challenges for scholars, especialy for the younger one.
 This frame about practices of reuse and of mixing will provide the background to look closer at the impact of Reproducibility in Archaeology, for which I will show some example.

 MOTIVATION: First of all, some words on my motivations: I am always diaspointed  when I speak of FS, beacause people don't understand why FS are important.
 In this talk, I won't give revolutionary facts but, I have tried to make clear how FS already influenced scientific research in general AND in archeology.
-As a young scientist, I need to be prepared to make a strong statement to defende the way I use it in my PhD.
+As a young scientist, I need to be prepared to make a strong statement to defende the why I use FS in my PhD.
 If FS are in 2015 well established in- an outside academia, the advantages of the Liberty of software (and not only the Free Beer) are still not aknowledged.

 SUMMARY